Lego World Racers: Construction sets

 The first World Racers sets were released during the end of May and the start of June, 2010.
-Blizzard's Peak was a 504 piece set with an age rating of 8–14 and was marked as Race 5 in the theme.
-The set features included two artic racers, a helicopter, snowmobile, and six minifigures.
+Blizzard's Peak was a 504-piece set with an age rating of 8–14 and was marked as Race 5 in the theme.
+The set features included two Arctic racers, a helicopter, snowmobile, and six minifigures.
 The minifigures included three members of the Backyard Blaster team – Bart Blaster, Billy Bob Blaster, Bubba Blaster, two members of the X-Treme Daredevils team – Max-treme and Dex-treme, and one race official.
-Desert of Destruction was a 961 piece set with an age rating of 8–14 and was marked as Race 6 in the theme.
+Desert of Destruction was a 961-piece set with an age rating of 8–14 and was marked as Race 6 in the theme.
 The set features included the X-treme Daredevils team truck that was around 53 cm (21"), a desert rally racer, a desert buggy racer, and eight minifigures.
 The minifigures included five members of the X-treme Daredevils – Rex-treme, Dex-treme, Max-treme and two crewmembers, two members of the Backyard Blasters – Bart Blaster and Bubba Blaster, and a race official.
-Snake Canyon was a 57 piece set with an age rating of 7–14 and was marked as Race 1.
+Snake Canyon was a 57-piece set with an age rating of 7–14 and was marked as Race 1.
 The set features included two off-road motorcycles, a winners platform and two minifigures - Rex-treme and Bart Blaster.

-Jagged Jaws Reef was a 191 piece set with an age rating of 7–14 and was marked as Race 2.
-The set featured two 15 cm (6") long race boats, a shark and two minifigures - Rex-treme and Bart Blaster Wreckage Road was a 292 piece set with an age rating of 7–14 and was marked as Race 3.
+Jagged Jaws Reef was a 191-piece set with an age rating of 7–14 and was marked as Race 2.
+The set featured two 15 cm (6") long race boats, a shark and two minifigures - Rex-treme and Bart Blaster Wreckage Road was a 292-piece set with an age rating of 7–14 and was marked as Race 3.
 The set featured two 15 cm (6") long race cars, a start/finish gateway, and four minifigures.
 The minifigures included two members of the X-treme Daredevils - Max-treme and Rex-treme, and two members of the Backyard Blasters - Bart Blaster and Billy Bob Blaster.
-Gator Swamp was a 354 piece set with an age rating of 7–14 and was marked as Race 4.
+Gator Swamp was a 354-piece set with an age rating of 7–14 and was marked as Race 4.
 The features included two 15 cm (6") long hovercraft racers, a gator, a dock and minifigures.
 The minifigures included two members of the Backyard Blasters - Billy Bob Blaster and Bubba Blaster, two members of the X-treme Daredevils - Rex-treme and Dex-treme, and a race official.

 Later in 2010 three promotional sets were released.
-World Race Powerboat was a 27 piece set marked as Race 9.
+World Race Powerboat was a 27-piece set marked as Race 9.
 It featured a small powerboat and the minifigure Rex-treme.
-World Race Buggy was a 35 piece set marked as Race 8.
+World Race Buggy was a 35-piece set marked as Race 8.
 It featured a small buggy and the minifigure Bart Blaster.
-Rocket Kit was a 26 piece set marked as Race 6.
+Rocket Kit was a 26-piece set marked as Race 6.
 It featured four dynamite pieces and eight brick-built rockets.